-Congratulations on your acceptance to Indiana University of Pennsylvania (IUP) as an incoming transfer student.
+Congratulations on your acceptance to IUP as an incoming transfer student.

 Please be aware that, should you be a student with a disability, we seek to serve you through Disability Support Services (DSS).
 Please see registration for DSS information through the Declaration of Disability form as well.
 (Registration for Orientation and DSS are separate procedures.)
 You do not need to complete the Declaration of Disability form if you do not have a disability.